johncoude/gettingandcleaning_courseproject/README.md

 -the content of the tidy data is written in the output file tidy_data.csv in the working directory

--the file quick view of the tidy data shows an extract of the generated tidy data
+-opening the file tidy_data.csv in github will allow you to see an extract of the tidy data generated